IMPERIUSHAK/Write-ups/tryhackme/Ha Joker CTF/HaJokerCTF.md

 After i found admins pssword i used reeverse shell to get into server, but i stacked with new problem, and It's lxd privESC

-So now we start to PrivEsc Lxd:
+So now we start to PrivEsc Lxd here is how ---> https://www.hackingarticles.in/lxd-privilege-escalation/